 • Memory and concentration problems.

-What is it?
+What is anxiety?

 Anxiety can be experienced in lots of different ways.